maakle/dashboard-template/README.md

 yarn
 ```

+### Config

 You need to set all environment variables before the next step.
 They can be found in the files `env.example and `.env.exmaple.local`.
 Due tu prisma we need to set the prisma variables in a separate file and also include a shadow db to run some migrations.

+This template is using Sendgrid for sending out emails.
+Hence it is required to have a sendgrid account and verified sender identity.

+If you want to use Oauth.
+Also add Github and Google Oauth credendtials.
+Lastly set the Next Auth secret and domain.

+### Run

 First, run the development server: